solliancenet/azure-machine-learning-quickstarts/aml-python-sdk/quickstart-1.0/visual-studio-code-setup/README.md

 5. When you are ready to start a quickstart: (1) start Visual Stuido Code, (2) go to File->Open Menu, and (3) open the **folder** for the quick start.
 For example, to work on `quickstart-1.1`, open the folder `01-aml-pipelines` from Visual Studio Code.
 This will ensure that the current working directory for the quickstart is set correctly.

-6. In VS code, when you open a python noteboook for the first time, use Select Interpreter command from the Command Palette (⇧⌘P) and select the azure_automl as your interpreter.
+6. In VS code, when you open a python notebook for the first time, use Select Interpreter command from the Command Palette (⇧⌘P) and select the azure_automl as your interpreter.